Saturday, June 10, 2023

 That layer is known as a VPN or a virtual private network.
 Many free or public providers suggest using a VPN because it's ultimately you who is responsible for the security of your device, as they don't control all the devices on that network.

 Without a VPN, it's trivial for anyone else using the same WIFI to see big parts of your traffic, even if that network is password protected.
-You should use a VPN on your laptop, on your phone and your whenever you are on any network that is accessed by strangers, especially if you're doing anything online that involves your private financial data.
+You should use a VPN on your laptop, on your phone and your tablet whenever you are on any network that is accessed by strangers, especially if you're doing anything online that involves your private financial data.
 This is true for WiFi networks on trains or subways.
 And it's even true for hotels and workplaces where you can't be sure the network is trustworthy.

 Also Read | Cisco join hands with Google for public Wi-Fi project